aosabook/500lines/cluster/CHAPTER.rst

 ``DECISION`` messages represent slots on which the cluster has come to consensus.
 Here, replicas store away the new decision, then run the state machine until it reaches an undecided slot.
+Replicas distinguish *decided* proposals, on which the cluster has agreed, from *committed* proposals, which the local state machine has processed.
+When propsals are decided out of order, the committed proposals may lag behind, waiting for the next slot to be decided.

 In some circumstances, it's possible for a slot to have no active proposals and no decision.
 The state machine is required to execute slots one by one, so the cluster much reach a consensus on something to fill the slot.